physical-biology-of-chromatin/Painter-Model/README.md

 For transcription, transcribing region can be specified in line 122.

 ## Output
    Output is stored in the variable fin_out.
-In line 186 transcription or chromatin state results can be specified as needed.
+Line 186 specifies transcription or chromatin state output to be stored.
    'Output.txt' stores a single tajectory data as well.